Journey to the Centre of the Earth: Publication and editions

 The original manuscript of Journey is in a private collection in the US.
 The original French editions of 1864 and 1867 were issued by J. Hetzel et Cie, a major Paris publishing house owned by Pierre-Jules Hetzel.
 The 1867 edition, originally in a large-octavo format, came out with two new chapters.
 This included additional information on prehistory which had become a distinct focus of academic study in 1865.
 This included discussion of remains from the Quaternary Era, a living herd of mastodons, and other fictionalised prehistoric events.

 For non-French readers, the work has been translated into numerous interpretations.
 The novel's first English edition, translated by an unknown hand and published in 1871 by the London house Griffith & Farran, appeared under the title A Journey to the Centre of the Earth and is now available at Project Gutenberg.
 A drastically rewritten version of the story, it adds chapter titles where Verne gives none, meanwhile changing the professor's surname to Hardwigg, Axel's name to Harry, and Gräuben's to Gretchen.
 In addition, many paragraphs and details are completely recomposed.

 An 1877 London edition from Ward, Lock, & Co. appeared under the title A Journey into the Interior of the Earth.
 Its translation, credited to Frederick Amadeus Malleson, is more faithful than the Griffith & Farran version, though it, too, concocts chapter titles and modifies details.
 Its text is likewise available at Project Gutenberg.
-In 1877, Verne was sued by another author Léon Delmas alleging that Verne had plagarised parts of Journey from the Delmas 1863 short story 'La Tete de Mimers' also involving a lost runic document and exploration underground.
+In 1877, Verne was sued by another author Léon Delmas alleging that Verne had plagiarised parts of Journey from the Delmas 1863 short story "La Tete de Mimers" also involving a lost runic document and exploration underground.
 However, when it reached court, the allegations by Delmas were not proven and Verne won the court case.

 There are two modern English translations: one by Frank Wynne with notes by Peter Cogman, published by Penguin Classics in 2009, and one by Matthew Jonas, published by Birch Hill Publishing in 2022.
 A prior Penguin Classics edition was translated by Robert Baldick and published in 1965.
+A translation by Willis T Bradley, was published in the USA by Ace Books as D-155 (D-397, 2nd printing) in 1956 (1959), that claimed to be the "first new Twentieth Century translation".
+An Oxford World Classics paperback edition was translated by William Butcher and published in 1992.